- Uri May

-- Ingest all available security telemetry - from on-prem sources to the cloud
+- Ingests all available security telemetry - from on-premises sources to the cloud

-- Normalize and unify all the data into a single, digestible schema to facilitate analysis
+- Normalizes and unifies all the data into a single, digestible schema to facilitate analysis

-- Retain the data over time ensuring sufficient coverage for incident investigation and forensics and, accelerate subsequent response measures.
+- Retains the data over time ensuring sufficient coverage for incident investigation and forensics, and accelerates subsequent response measures.

 Missing attack context means incomplete response

-Only when we have all the data available from across the attack surface and then cross-correlate activities can we effectively expose malicious attack activity.
+It is only when we have all the data available from across the attack surface, and cross-correlate all activities, that we can effectively expose malicious attack activity.
 But the purpose needs to shift from more detection and creation of alerts to building a picture of the attack.
 Existing detection and response programs put heavy emphasis on detection, but can lack an ability to offload activity from analysts and empower them with the knowledge to foster productive investigations.

 Extended detection and response is more than a collection of broader data sources, but is a resulting evolution of the analyst’s ability to triage, investigate and understand the impact of the attack.
 The analyst’s clarity of the incident is what drives effective response: knowing the root cause, affected users and assets, and the timeline of events is a critical link for effective containment.
 Put another way, Mean Time To Respond (MTTR) can be a false indicator of what we are truly striving for, as we don’t just want to respond faster, we want to do it in an accurate and appropriate way.
 When we focus on better understanding the attack impact, the appropriate response measures are clear.
 And for that, the analyst needs visibility and clarity to all the aspects of an incident.

-Often when we hear about breaches, we are surprised to find out that the indicators and even alerts existed, and were dismissed or overlooked.
-This is not the fault of the team - it is the result of systematic failure to spot real incidents.
-Attackers leverage the plethora of alerts and erase their tracks to blend in without being detected, making it challenging for analysts to uncover actual malicious activity.
+Often when we hear about breaches we are surprised to find out that the indicators and even the alerts existed, but that these were dismissed or overlooked.
+This is not the fault of the team: it is the result of the systematic failure to spot real incidents.
+Attackers leverage the plethora of alerts and erase their traces to blend in without being detected, making it challenging for analysts to uncover actual malicious activity.
 Only systems that can holistically look at all telemetry, and link together low-fidelity, seemingly unrelated indicators, can solve the issue of incidents being overlooked.

-This is where the power of Open XDR comes to life.
-Open XDR drives an accelerated and confident response through automated investigations and dynamic cross-correlation of signals.
-Hunters Open XDR provides critical capabilities in augmenting an analyst’s ability to address sophisticated attacks include:
+This is where the power of Open XDR comes into play.
+Open XDR drives accelerated and confident response through automated investigations and dynamic cross-correlation of signals.

-- Packaged deep security expertise: ready-to-use adaptive detectors built to identify unknown threats uncover a broader range of relevant signals
+- Packaged deep security expertise: Ready-to-use adaptive detections built to identify unknown threats uncover a broader range of relevant signals.

-- Threat-current Analytics: continuous stream of threat analytics with real-time updates reduce the burden of detection engineering currently facing analysts
+- Threat-current Analytics: A continuous stream of threat analytics with real-time updates reduce the burden of detection engineering that analysts currently face.

-- Machine Learning: beyond expanding human capacity, machine learning facilitates auto-investigations, cross-correlating and analyzing all signals, including elevating low-fidelity (appearing as benign) signals that are hidden from typical detection capabilities
+- Machine Learning: Beyond expanding human capacity, machine learning facilitates automatic investigations and the cross-correlation and analysis of all signals, including elevating low-fidelity (appearing as benign) signals that are frequently hidden in typical detection capabilities.

-- Dynamic Scoring: applies more sophisticated alert curation and prioritization to avoid skipped alerts based on security expertise and organizational context while also supporting customer parameters
+- Dynamic Scoring: Applies sophisticated alert curation and prioritization to avoid skipped alerts based on security expertise and organizational context while also supporting customer parameters.

-- Attack Stories: curated and correlated signals are packaged into a contextual view of an incident for accelerated analyst understanding of the attack and its impact
+- Attack Stories: Curated and correlated signals and alerts are packaged into a contextual view of an incident for accelerated analyst understanding of the attack and its impact.

 Timely, Specific Outcomes for Security Operations

-At a time when CISO priorities include simplification and reduction of tooling to alleviate budgetary and performance drain, Hunters Open XDR provides the mechanism to tackle underlying gaps and challenges in security operations.
-The ability to finally digest and process vast amounts of data will not just increase performance but facilitate improved results with positive outcomes:
+At a time when CISO priorities include simplification and reduction of tooling to alleviate budgetary and performance drain, Hunters' open XDR provides the mechanism to tackle underlying gaps and challenges in security operations.
+The ability to finally digest and process vast amounts of data will not just increase performance but also facilitate improved results with positive outcomes:

 - Leverage existing data within budget to optimize threat investigations

-- Remove unnecessary and exhaustive rules-management workforce drain, which is typically limited to known threats
+- Remove unnecessary and exhaustive rule-management workforce drain, which is typically limited to known threats

 - Alleviate talent gaps with auto-investigations generating real attack pictures that accelerate analyst understanding of the impact and therefore confidence in knowing the appropriate response measures.